Variable-Displacement Motor (TL)

 Energy conservation

-The mechanical work performed by the hydraulic motor involves the exchange of energy.
-The energy conservation equation is of the form:
+The mechanical work performed by a hydraulic motor is related to the exchange of energy.
+The energy conservation equation has the form:

 where